vdn-projects/vn-stock-analyzer/README.md

 # [DEND-Capstone] Vietnam stock data analysis
 ## Objectives
 The goal of this project is to collect and visualize the stock price of all tickers in Vietnam.
 There is quite limited access to API for a single business user, this project aim at scrap data from website, clean, extract and load into datawarehouse.
-The final product is a maintainable/reliable data pipeline and analytic dashboard hosted on cloud, and end authorized users can access to 24/7 with daily updated data.
+The final product is a maintainable/reliable data pipeline with exposed analytic dashboard hosted on cloud, and end authorized users can access to 24/7 with daily updated data.

 Data are collected for almost 10 years from 2010 to support the analytic (such as backtest or trading strategy for a particular ticker) steps afterward.
-For the scope of this project, the stock price will be visuzlized in time series domain for the monitor pupose only.
+For the scope of this project, the stock price will be visualized in time series domain for the monitor pupose only.

 The report is live from HERE:
 [Link To Report Dashboard](http://ec2-54-255-151-44.ap-southeast-1.compute.amazonaws.com:9999/r/15)